-The Power Constraint Advisor reports the tool-computed switching activity on all control signals in the design.
-For more information, see this link in the Vivado Design Suite User Guide: Power Analysis and Optimization (UG907) [Ref 22].
+The Power Constraint Advisor reports the tool-computed switching activity on all control signals in the design and is sorted starting with highest fanout.
+Review this list for Low confidence levels, which indicate resets with high switching activity and enables with very low or zero switching activity.
+Both factors contribute to erroneously optimistic power results.
+For more information, see this link in the Vivado Design Suite User Guide: Power Analysis and Optimization (UG907) [Ref 25].